-The elliptical cross trainer is a reliable cardio machine that offers users a full body workout.
+The elliptical cross trainer is a reliable cardio machine that offers users a full-body workout.
 Due to this, it is attractive for a wide variety of fitness enthusiasts.
-It is constructed to emulate an engage exercise experience involving walking, running, or stair climbing.
+It is constructed to emulate an engaging exercise experience involving walking, running, or stair climbing.

 Table of Contents